maxcohn/blog/posts/2020-05-30-taking-for-granted.md

 ---
 layout: post
-title: "Taking things for granted"
+title: Taking things for granted
+published: true
 ---

 We never appreciate what we have until we lose it, but I think everyone knows